kumar-rahul/team-member-management/README.md

 # Team Member Management

-The following exposition is regarding backend workflow design.
-It delineates tech and design patterns together with the different folders based on separation of concern theme.
-The application is written in Typescript, utilizing the KOA framework to establish application agnostic and stateless server infrastructure.
+The application is written in Typescript, utilizing the KOA framework.
 It supports user authentication with JWT (jwt-simple) and communicates with a MySQL database by way of the typeorm object modeling services.
 The application build is done using standard npm commands found in the package.json file.

 ## Pre-reqs